How It Works States Document Types Tools Guides Blog About Create Document - $7.99

 Is a promissory note legally binding in Kentucky?

 Yes.
 A properly executed promissory note is an enforceable contract in Kentucky.
 It must identify both parties, state the loan amount and repayment terms, and be signed by the borrower.
-Lenders have 15 years to pursue legal action to collect on a defaulted note.
+Lenders have 6 years to pursue legal action to collect on a defaulted note.

 What is Kentucky's usury limit for private promissory notes?

 Kentucky caps interest at 8% per year as the legal rate for contracts that don't specify a rate (KRS §360.010).
-Parties may agree in writing to rates up to 19% per year for most personal loans - above 19% is considered usurious and may void the interest.
+Parties may agree in writing to rates up to 19% per year for most personal loans.
+Charging above 19% is usurious and may void the excess interest.
 For commercial loans between businesses, Kentucky courts apply more flexibility.
-Kentucky's 15-year statute of limitations applies to written contracts - one of the longest in the country, giving lenders substantial time to collect.
+For a negotiable promissory note, the Uniform Commercial Code gives lenders six years to sue to collect (KRS 355.3-118).